 Quitclaim deeds contain no warranties of title.
 The owner does not promise that there are no claims against his title to the property.
 For this reason, quitclaims are typically used to transfer property within a family.
 Parents may transfer the family home to their children or a homeowner may add his new spouse to the title.
 In this scenario, you may choose to prepare a quitclaim deed yourself at little cost.

 A quitclaim might also be used to clear a title problem or remove a name from title.
 These changes are often part of a larger transaction, such as a sale or divorce.
 An attorney or title company participating in the transaction can prepare the quitclaim deed.
-A quitclaim deed looks deceptively simple, but because it transfers a major asset – your home or land – you may face serious legal consequences if it's completed incorrectly.
+A quitclaim deed looks deceptively simple, but because it transfers a major asset, such as your home or land, you may face serious legal consequences if it's completed incorrectly.
 Seek professional legal advice if you're unsure how to proceed.

 Lawyer and Title Fees